-Red Cross volunteers responded to 3 home fires in Central Illinois from February 14 through today.
-Volunteers responded to incidents in Danville, Urbana and Virginia.
+American Red Cross of Illinois volunteers responded to 4 home fires in Central Illinois from February 28 through today.
+Volunteers responded to incidents in Champaign, Normal and Peoria.

-During this past week, the American Red Cross provided assistance to 12 individuals, including 8 adults and 4 children with emergency financial assistance, food, relief items like toiletries, health and mental health services, and one-on-one support to connect people to available recovery assistance.
+During this past week, the Red Cross provided assistance to 20 individuals, including 12 adults and 8 children with emergency financial assistance, food, relief items like toiletries, health and mental health services, and one-on-one support to connect people to available recovery assistance.

 If you or someone you know needs assistance after a home fire or local disaster, please call our dispatch line: (877) 597-0747.

-For more information about home fire safety, visit redcross.org/fire.
+Visit redcross.org/fire for information on setting up your home fire escape drill and to learn more about home fire safety.
 Download our free Emergency app by searching for “American Red Cross” in app stores or visiting redcross.org/apps.
-Children can learn what to do during a home fire and other emergencies with free resources available at redcross.org/youthprep.
+Free resources are available at redcross.org/youthprep to help children learn what to do during a home fire and other emergencies.

 90% of the Red Cross workforce are volunteers.
 You can make a difference in the lives of others when you give your time and talents as a Red Cross volunteer.
 Local disaster response volunteers provide comfort and assistance to individuals who have been impacted by home fires and other disasters.
 Please visit redcross.org/volunteer to learn more and apply to become a volunteer.